It’s 4am. I can’t sleep. I need to write.

 Though, I will admit, writing everything above is helping me deal with everything I’m going through at the moment.
 Let me explain…

-Unlike talking words, the written word can last forever.
+Unlike talking – words, the written word can last forever.
 It’s something you can check back years later.
-Talking words, unless recorded, floats in a world of paraphrases.
+When you talk out loud, your words just float in a world of paraphrases.

 Anyway, how does all of what I said deal with my acceptance of things?

 I literally have 3% battery left on this laptop so I need to finish this as quickly as I can.
 I want to end with this…

 Acceptance isn’t something that happens by relying on others.
 You can’t control how they feel about you, you can’t control the outcome of what happens, you can’t control any external force.

 The one thing you can control, is how you react to anything that affects you.
 If you can react in a way that calms your nerves, keeps your head thinking clearly, and somehow continues the flame that keeps you motivated… you are one step closer to acceptance.

 Writing gives me this control.

 Yes, writing allows me to feel some sense of control.

 It allows me to think about my actions, think about the past, and plan for the future.
 Currently, there is no one to blame but myself.